sigstore/sigstore-conformance/README.md

   [CLI specification](https://github.com/sigstore/sigstore-conformance/blob/main/docs/cli_protocol.md)
 * `--identity-token=$GITHUB_TOKEN` where GITHUB_TOKEN is a GitHub token with actions:read
   access for public repositories (--identity-token is only required for signing tests)
-* optional (and currently experimental) `--staging`: This instructs the test suite to run against Sigstore staging infrastructure
+* optional `--staging`: This instructs the test suite to run against Sigstore staging infrastructure
 * The environment variable `GHA_SIGSTORE_CONFORMANCE_XFAIL` can be used to set expected results